 Because of their destructive power, hurricanes present an enormous risk to homes and businesses – especially those in Atlantic coastal regions or other flood areas.
 Hurricane season in the U.S. runs from June to November.
 In the last 30 years, an average of six hurricanes have made landfall per year, with an average of three developing into major events.

-For 2016, Colorado State University has predicted a total of 12 named storms, five hurricanes and two major hurricanes.
+For 2017, Colorado State University has predicted a total of 16 named storms, eight hurricanes and three major hurricanes.

 Hurricanes can cause power outages